marrow/mongo/guide/fields.md

 {% method -%}
 If one wanted to store Python `Decimal` objects within the database and wasn't running the latest MongoDB version which has direct support for this type, you could store them safely as strings.
 An easy way to accomplish this is to use Marrow Schema's `Decimal` transformer.

-When attempting to retrieve the value the string stored in the database will be converted to a `Decimal` object automatically.
+When attempting to retrieve the value, the string stored in the database will be converted to a `Decimal` object automatically.
 When assigning a `Decimal` value to the attribute it will be likewise converted back to a string for storage in MongoDB.

 {% sample lang="python" -%}
 ```python